AkiraNom/deep-learning-project/README.md

 # Deep Learning Project

-## 1. CNN - CIFAR10 Image Classification task
+## 1. CNN - CIFAR10 Image Classification Using Transfer Learning

 The VGG11+ batch normalization model with the pre-trained parameters in the torchvision is used for CIFAR10 image classification task.